LukasBures/olynthus/CONTRIBUTING.md

 ## 4. Commits

+- Every commit must be verified using GPG keys.
+Reference: [here](https://medium.com/big0one/how-to-create-a-verified-commit-in-github-using-gpg-key-signature-16acee004e0f)

-- Following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) (based on Angular convention)
+- We are following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) (based on Angular convention)

 - In brief, add either of these prefixes before a commit message,